Chase Private Client review

 - Signup bonus.
-The current incentive to join this program is a $2,000 Welcome Bonus when you upgrade by August 10, 2020.
+The current incentive to join this program is a $2,000 bonus when you meet requirements in the first 45 days.

 - Dedicated team.
 You’re connected with personal advisors and bankers dedicated to helping you manage your banking and financial needs.

 - Credit card access.
 Access to the exclusive JP Morgan Reserve Credit Card.

 - No fees.
 You won’t pay for wire transfers, monthly service charges, foreign transaction fees or small safe deposit boxes.

 - Home and auto loans.
 Get better rates on home and auto loans along with a dedicated team and reduced closing and origination fees.